jeromyanglim/rmarkdown-rmeetup-2012/README.md

 * "Best way of producing reproducible and visually appealing slideshows."
 * "integration of Knitr with RStudio, so I'm interested in learning more about that"
+* integrate LaTex and R or exporting R results for writing reports or journal papers.
+* I'm interested in how he uses RStudio & the applications of his reproducible research (how does it get published? does he publish the whole report with source?
+Share with his peers?
+Just remember it for later.
+* I would be interested in experience-based best practices for keeping analyses organised as well as reproducible.
+Any tips about streamlining the re-use of analyses with different data sets would be good too.
+* Latex
+* I'm interested in reproducible analysis because it seems to offer the ability to complete more experiments in less time.
+I'm most interested in the planning that goes into it and how you would still have the flexibility to follow results.
+* Macros
+* Any experience integrating with the new generation of javascript visualisation tools like d3?
+* workflow and good practice (e.g. spreading source code over multiple files vs single file) in using Srstudio and markdown as an IDE, also in integrating them with unit testing (e.g. Hadley Wickham's testthat package).